Burial Magazine (est. 2025)

 we'll never have a presence on social media in any form; however, our editor will share published pieces across his personal channels, many of which happen to be named—entirely by coincidence—@burialmagazine. because of this, including your social media handles with your submission is very helpful.

-we cannot pay our contributors now, and let's not kid ourselves, we'll never be able to, we're in it for the love of the game here, plus the glory. but we'll also never charge you to submit. rights revert to our authors after publication, but please acknowledge Burial Magazine as the first home to your work if it is reprinted elsewhere. simultaneous submissions are presumed, but let us know if work under consideration here is accepted for publication at another outlet—really, please, please do that.
+we typically publish on mondays and fridays; sometimes we will publish a bit more than that in a single week, sometimes less. we cannot pay our contributors now, and let's not kid ourselves, we'll never be able to, we're in it for the love of the game here, plus the glory. but we'll also never charge you to submit. rights revert to our authors after publication, but please acknowledge Burial Magazine as the first home to your work if it is reprinted elsewhere. simultaneous submissions are presumed, but let us know if work under consideration here is accepted for publication at another outlet—really, please, please do that. (and congrats if you land it somewhere else, obviously! this shit is hard, the odds are often against even the very best.)

-there is no wiggle room on the word count/line requirements.
+there is no wiggle room on the aforementioned word count/line requirements.

-now please enjoy some selected contemporary writings of shocking originality and power haha.
+now please enjoy some selected contemporary writings of strange power and originality haha.

 Burial Magazine